20 Perfect Fashion Combos That Will Never Go Out of Style

 Blue + Gold

 We love the idea of a blue or denim ensemble with golden yellow eyeshadow.
-It will create a warm golden glow, and top off your look with a funky hair style like a faux hawk.
+It will create a warm golden glow.
+Top off your look with a funky hairstyle like a faux hawk.

 Photo: